 To purr in Italian – Let’s break it down!

 Fare le fusa could literally be translated as to do the purring.

 Quando il gatto fa le fusa, vuol dire che è felice.

 When the cat purrs, it means that it is happy.

 Il gatto si strusciò contro la mia gamba, facendo le fusa.

 The cat rubbed against my leg, purring.

-Fare is a very common verb that is used in a wide variety of other Italian expressions.
-Here are some:
+Fare is a very common verb used in a wide variety of other Italian expressions.
+Here are a few:

 Fare una doccia